Minimum Wages in Concentrated Labor Markets: Introduction

-The remainder of the paper has the following structure: Section \ref{sec:2} establishes the monopsony theory and its role for earnings, employment, and minimum wage effects.
-Section \ref{sec:3} outlines the institutional setting of sectoral minimum wages in Germany.
-Section \ref{sec:4} describes the administrative data.
-In Section \ref{sec:5}, I provide descriptive evidence on labor market concentration in Germany.
-Section \ref{sec:6} seeks to estimate the causal effect of labor market concentration on earnings and employment absent any minimum wage regulations.
-In Section \ref{sec:7}, I investigate whether minimum wage effects vary by market form.
-The discussion in Section \ref{sec:8} elaborates on whether monopsony power can rationalize the widespread finding of near-zero minimum wage effects on employment.
+The remainder of the paper has the following structure: Section \ref{sec:2} theoretically establishes the moderating role of monopsony power on the employment effects of minimum wages.
+Section \ref{sec:3} outlines the institutional setting of sectoral minimum wages in the German labor market.
+Section \ref{sec:4} describes the data.
+In Section \ref{sec:5}, I provide descriptive evidence on labor market concentration and its correlates with markdowns.
+Section \ref{sec:6} estimates the effect of labor market concentration on wages and employment absent minimum wage regulations.
+In Section \ref{sec:7}, I test the monopsony argument by investigating whether the effects of minimum wages on wages and employment vary by the underlying market form.
+The discussion in Section \ref{sec:8} elaborates on whether monopsony power can rationalize the widespread finding of near-zero employment effects of minimum wages.
 I conclude in Section \ref{sec:9}.